sjentsch/lsjDocs/Ch09/Ch09_HypothesisTesting_09.rst

 you have in this hypothesis.
 You are not allowed to do this within the frequentist approach.
 Remember, if you are a frequentist, a probability can only be defined in terms of what happens after a large number of independent replications (i.e., a long run frequency).
-If thit is your interpretation of probability, talking about the “probability” that the null hypothesit is true is complete gibberish: a null hypothesit is either true or it is false.
+If this is your interpretation of probability, talking about the “probability” that the null hypothesit is true is complete gibberish: a null hypothesit is either true or it is false.
 There is no way you can talk about a long run frequency for this statement.
 To talk